 Sharpsburg is a very small town located in the state of North Carolina.
 With a population of 2,017 people and two constituent neighborhoods, Sharpsburg is the 307th largest community in North Carolina.

-When you are in Sharpsburg, you'll notice that it is more blue-collar than most other communities in America.
-37.24% of Sharpsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sharpsburg is generally considered to be a blue-collar town.
+36.25% of the Sharpsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sharpsburg is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Sharpsburg who work in sales jobs (14.94%), office and administrative support (10.96%), and food service (7.10%).
+There are especially a lot of people living in Sharpsburg who work in sales jobs (19.09%), office and administrative support (9.48%), and food service (7.92%).

-Sharpsburg is an extremely ethnically-diverse town.
+Sharpsburg is a very ethnically-diverse town.
 The people who call Sharpsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sharpsburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sharpsburg include German, Scots-Irish, Irish, and Portuguese.
+Important ancestries of people in Sharpsburg include English, Scots-Irish, Irish, German, and French.

 The most common language spoken in Sharpsburg is English.
-Other important languages spoken here include Arabic and African languages.
+Other important languages spoken here include African languages and Arabic.